 All Michigan International Prep School Students are required to adhere to the MIPS Attendance policy.
 Attendance is measured in two ways; progress in classes and two-way communication between mentor and student.
 Students are expected to complete all 10 courses assigned.
-Students are required to communicate with Mentor teacher twice each week.
+Students are required to communicate with their Mentor teacher twice each week.
 The method of communication will be determined between the Mentor and student/parent or guardian.
 The parent/guardian may facilitate the communication for students in grades K-5 who do not yet possess the necessary communication skills to complete the requirement.

 Lack of progress may result in academic probation.
-15 consecutive days without progress and/or mentor communication will result in Truancy procedures and/or possible removal from the program.
+Mentors will attempt communication a minimum of three times each week.
+If a students has 10 consecutive days without progress and/or mentor communication, our Interventionist will step in to work with family/student to establish a plan of re-engagement.
+15 days with no progress/communication will result in Truancy procedures and/or possible removal from the program.
 MIPS administration will attempt three contacts following the 15 days.
 If no response, student's resident truancy department will be notified or the student will be dropped from MIPS.
 Students who are removed from the program are eligible to reenroll at such time as they are prepared to actively participate in their education.
+Any student returning to MIPS following exit due to lack of participation will be placed on an academic contract with specific progress and communication requirements.